GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 1. Install the [Cloud SDK](https://cloud.google.com/sdk/).

-1. Log in to your GCP account:
+1. Log in to your Google Cloud account:

         gcloud auth login